 As counsel, you may have to respond to and mitigate situations that arise if their systems are compromised.
 And you know that your clients’ internal communications about potential vulnerabilities in their systems can expose them to greater danger in breach litigation.
 Policies developed by IT or security personnel with no legal training can further increase their risk.

 Without information security program development and cybersecurity training for employees, your clients won’t be able to protect their systems from being compromised.
-Yet in developing security policies and communicating them to staff, they could be exposing themselves legally.
+Yet they could expose themselves legally in developing security policies and communicating them to staff.

 So how do you protect them?